npezza93/rubocop-config/README.md

 `rubocop-config`

+If you want to supply your own .rubocop.yml file add it as an optional command line argument:

+`rubocop-config path/to/file.yml`

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.